Skip to content

 You will be taught by a teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.

-Jenny Lewin-Jones
+Dr Jenny Lewin-Jones

 Jenny teaches in Sociology, with particular interests in environmental and digital sociology, education, and emotions.
 Her research focuses on the role of language in social change.

-Jenny runs our Sociology Course Twitter account @sociologyworc
+Jenny runs our Sociology Course Twitter account @sociologyworc.

 Dr Simon Hardy